A downloadable game

 Mayhem Model 2:

-- Features to be announced when built and tested
+- Features to be announced when built and tested for playability

-Hockey mini game (call it Wheelball or Hwilball if you like):
+Hockey minigame (call it Wheelball or Hwilball if you like):

 * The pancake batter story.
 Many years ago a racer was having trouble with the wheel lug nuts staying tight.
 So, in desperation, he was looking about his pit area for a new idea to fix it when he spied his leftover pancake batter from breakfast.
 He thought “It couldn't possibly be any worse, could it?”
 Well, actually, yes, it was worse.
 Much worse.
 But the crowd loved the results and the rest is lost in history.
 No one remembers for sure who this racer was but legend has it he was called Juan Tabo.
 Official records proving the existence of Jaun Tabo have yet to be found but this hasn't stopped governments from naming libraries and schools in his honor.